Urbis Foundation

 Welcome

 Regionally, we focus our activities on Sub-Saharan Africa.
 A special emphasis lies on our partner country Togo, where we have been implementing projects since 2002.
 Additionally, we offer funding support to initiatives in Kenya, Senegal, Tanzania, Togo and Uganda, which advocate the use and implementation of renewable energies.
+Here you can download our anniversary brochure from 2022, which presents highlights of our multifaceted work over the last 20 years (in German).

 Our achievements